 Confined Water Logistics

-The confined water portion of the IE will be held at a local pool / confined water area.
+The confined water portion of the IE will be held at a local pool / confined water area and most likely will not be held at Gigglin Marlin Dive Center.
 All cylinders should have boots to minimize risk of damage to pool surrounds otherwise access may be denied.

 PADI IE requirements